Issyk-Kul: History

 The lake level is some 8 m higher than in medieval times.
 Divers have found the remains of submerged settlements in shallow areas around the lake.

+Maksim Menshikov notes that Toru-Aygyr, a settlement near the northwest shore of the lake, was founded in the 13th century.
+Earthquakes in the 15th century submerged the settlement in to the lake.
+A Muslim cemetery existed in the settlement and was around 14 acres in size.

-Articles identified as the world's oldest extant coins were found underwater, with gold wire rings used as small change and a large hexahedral goldpiece.
+Articles identified as the world's oldest extant coins were found underwater, with gold wire rings used as small change and a large hexahedral gold piece.
 Also found was a bronze cauldron with a level of craftsmanship that is today achieved by using an inert gas environment.

 In 1916 the monastery at Issyk-Kul was attacked by Kyrgyz rebels, and seven monks were killed.